lime-rt/lime/doc/usermanual.rst

 be set large enough to cover the entire spatial extend of the model.
-In particular, if a cylindrical input model is used (e.g., the input file for the RATRAN code) one should not use the radius of the cylinder but rather the distance from the center to the corner of the (r,z)-plane.
+In particular, if a cylindrical input model is used (e.g., the input file for the RATRAN code) one should not use the radius of the cylinder but rather the distance from the centre to the corner of the (r,z)-plane.

 .. code:: c